 KMG suggested keeping the goal of reducing greenhouse gas emissions by 2030 from the level of emissions in 1990 at 15%, instead of 25%, suggested by the Ministry of Ecology, Geology and Natural Resources of the Republic of Kazakhstan.
 As a result of the international conference "Ways to achieve the goals of the Paris Agreement and the carbon neutrality of Kazakhstan," it was decided to finalize the draft Doctrine (Strategy) to achieve carbon neutrality of the Republic of Kazakhstan until 2060, particularly taking into account the proposals of KMG.

-Have you evaluated whether your organization's engagement is aligned with the goals of the Paris Agreement?
+Have you evaluated whether your organization's engagement on this policy, law, or regulation is aligned with the goals of the Paris Agreement?